dw31/pyspark_best_practices/README.md

 # PySpark Best Practices: Functional Programming in Databricks

-A comprehensive collection of educational Jupyter notebooks demonstrating functional programming principles for PySpark development in Databricks environments.
+A  collection of educational Jupyter notebooks demonstrating functional programming principles for PySpark development in Databricks environments.

 ## Overview